-The HOME Consortium will continue to distribute funded projects and programming across the four-county region to the greatest extent possible.
+The HOME Consortium will continue to distribute funds and programming costs across the four-county region to the greatest extent possible.
 Assistance will be provided proportionally to eligible populations in each of the four counties and each population center.
+The four counties of the Consortium are Clarendon, Kershaw, Lee, and Sumter Counties.

-The Consortium does not allocate or target investments specifically to target geographic area as they are allocated to address needs throughout the region.
+The Consortium does not allocate or direct investments specifically to target geographic areas as they are allocated to address needs throughout the region.
 All beneficiaries however must be eligible low- to moderate-income households and reside within the HOME Consortium Area.